-- 1. Enable Kerberos on the PCE.
-See About Enabling Kerberos Authentication [190]. - 2.
-Configure Kerberos-based authentication of the VEN at installation.
+- 1. Enable Kerberos on the PCE. - Configure Kerberos-based authentication of the VEN at installation.
 Illumio Core supports Kerberos authentication for Linux, Windows, Solaris, and AIX VENs.

-For information, see the following topics:

-- Kerberos for Linux VEN-to-PCE Authentication [228] - Kerberos for Windows VEN-to-PCE Authentication [223]
+For information, see the "Kerberos for Linux VEN-to-PCE Authentication" and "Kerberos for Windows VEN-to-PCE Authentication" topics.